-At Marina Del Rey Hospital, dedicated spinal surgeons help you deal with your low-back pain through various conservative and minimally invasive treatment methods.
+At Cedars-Sinai Marina del Rey Hospital, dedicated spinal surgeons help you deal with your low-back pain through various conservative and minimally invasive treatment methods.
 Each patient is evaluated carefully using advanced diagnostic techniques to determine the exact source of pain.

 While any portion of the spine may be affected by spondylosis, it occurs more commonly in the lowermost portion of the spine, where the lumbar vertebra meets the sacrum or the tailbone.
 This is classified as lumbosacral spondylosis or L5-S1 spondylosis as it occurs between the last vertebra of the lumbar spine (L5) and the first vertebra of the sacral spine (S1).
 The lumbar spine largely supports and stabilizes the body by bearing most of the body weight.
 Therefore, the lumbar spine is subjected to most of the compression and resultant deterioration.

 Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Lumbosacral Spondylosis